-- Install the drive chain onto the rear sprocket. - 2.
-Insert the wheel axle from the right-hand side. - 3.
-Lower the rear wheel so that it is on the ground. - Install the brake rod onto the brake camshaft lever, and then install the brake pedal free play adjusting nut onto the brake rod.
+- 1. Install the drive chain onto the rear sprocket. - 2.
+Lift the rear wheel off the ground, and then install the drive chain puller and the wheel by inserting the wheel axle from the right-hand side. - 3.
+Install the drive chain puller, washer and axle nut.

-Connect the brake torque rod to the brake shoe plate by installing the bolt and nut, and then tighten the nut to the specified torque.
+- 4. Lower the rear wheel so that it is on the ground, and then put the sidestand down. - Install the brake rod onto the brake camshaft lever, and then install the brake pedal free play adjusting nut onto the brake rod. - Connect the brake torque rod to the brake shoe plate by installing the bolt and nut, and then tighten the nut to the specified torque.